craigcosmo/demo-for-onibag/readme.md

 }
 ```

-The file name should be capitalized, so we know it's a react .
-This file will be put anywhere inside the directory app/component.
-How you want to organize folder structure inside app/component/ is entirely up to you.
+This file will be put within the directory app/component.
+How you want to organize sub folder is entirely up to you.

 ## Naming Convention

-Component names will start with capitalized letter and then fowllow with cammel case rule.
-Component file extension is `.js`
+Component names start with capitalized letter and then fowllow with cammel case rule.
+File extension is `.js`

-CSS file names are lowercased and follow cammel case rule, file extension will be `.scss` whether the content is sass or just css
+CSS names follow cammel case rule, file extension is `.scss`, regardless the content is sass or postcss or just css

 CSS class selectors are lowercased connected with hyphen